-NOI Section ID Permit Activity Description Proposed Plan SWMP Rev. 6 - July 1, 2021 Measurable Goal SWMP Rev. 6 - July 1, 2021 Permit Required Implementation Schedule Responsible Personnel 5.9 114 Develop, update, and implement a Waste Collection Program as required in Part I.D.5.e.(iv) .
+NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule 5.9 114 required in Part I.D.5.e.(iv) .
 Part I.D.5.e.(iv) - Activity removed from AMAFCA's SWMP.
 Public waste collection is the responsibility of the municipalities.
 AMAFCA does not have the jurisdictional authority to perform these activities.
-AMAFCA will continue to regularly collect waste within its rights-of-way.
+AMAFCA will continue to regularly collect waste within its rights-of- way.
 This was submitted to EPA in AMAFCA's NOI and accepted.
-N/A N/A 5.10 115 Response program to prevent, contain, and respond to spills that may discharge into the MS4 as required in Part I.D.5.e.(v) .
-The Spill Prevention and Response program shall include: Part I.D.S.e.(v) - AMAFCA will continue its Spill Prevention and Response program.
-This program element relates to Illicit Discharge, reporting requirements, crew training, spill response materials on hand (in maintenance vehicles), and good housekeeping.
-For AMAFCA facilities, AMAFCA encourages that crew members are trained in spill prevention and control (refer to Pollution Prevention/Good Housekeeping Control Measure).
-Spill Response Program with agency partners and as part of its MS4 Strategies and Procedures Notebook. • AMAFCA encourages that crew members are trained in effective date of MS4 Permit June 22, 2016 Program Lead: AMAFCA's Stormwater Quality Engineer Program Implementation: Engineering Intern, AMAFCA Maintenance Crew, Field Engineer, Maintenance Superintendent, Real Estate Manager Not Included in NOI 116 SWMP a description of the mechanism(s) utilized to comply with each of the elements required in Part I.D.5.e.(i) throughout Part I.D.5.e.(v) and its corresponding measurable goal.
-A description of the means, methods, quality assurance and controls protocols, and schedule for successfully implementing the required screening, field monitoring, laboratory analysis, investigations, and analysis evaluation of data collected; and Part I.D.5.e.(vii) - AMAFCA will document the program effectiveness and program success.
-AMAFCA will incorporate documentation by reference into Stormwater Quality Engineer will review the program requirements listed in Part I.D.5.e, for the above- mentioned SWMP elements, and develop a strategy, if applicable, to implement any new program requirements. • A review of the screening completed and the data collected, if any, will be available upon request and AMAFCA will incorporate documentation by reference into the Annual Report and plans to document progress on the AMAFCA website.
-SWMP and progress reports submitted with subsequent annual reports, as applicable.
-Stormwater Quality Engineer Program Implementation:
+N/A 5.10 115 program to prevent, contain, and respond to spills that may discharge into the MS4 as required in $\underline{Part \ I.D.5.e.(v)}$.
+The Spill Response Program with agency partners. • AMAFCA encourages that crew members are trained in spill effective date of MS4 Permit June 22, 2016 Not Included in NOI 116 description of the mechanism(s) utilized to comply with each of the elements required in Part I.D.5.e.(i) throughout Part I.D.5.e.(v) and its corresponding measurable goal.
+A description of the means, methods, quality assurance and controls Part 1.D.5.e.(vii) - AMAFCA will document the program effectiveness and program success.
+AMAFCA will incorporate documentation by reference into the Annual Report.
+Quality Engineer will review the program requirements listed in Part I.D.5.e, for the above-mentioned SWMP elements, and develop a strategy, if applicable, to implement any new program requirements. and progress reports submitted with subsequent

-NOI Section ID Permit Activity Description Proposed Plan SWMP Rev. 6 - July 1, 2021 Measurable Goal SWMP Rev. 6 - July 1, 2021 Permit Required Implementation Schedule Responsible Personnel 5.11 117 I.D.5.e.(ix).
-The permittee may: (a) Divide the jurisdiction into assessment areas where monitoring at fewer locations still provides sufficient information; (b) Downgrade high priority areas after the area has been screened at least once and there are citizen complaints on no more than 5 separate events within a 12 month period; (c) Rely on a cooperative program with other MS4s for detection and elimination of illicit discharges and illegal dumping; (d) If cooperative program, required detection program frequencies may be based on the combined jurisdictional area rather than individual jurisdictional areas to reduce total number of screening locations; (e) After screening a non-high priority area once, adopt an "in response to complaints only" IDDE for that area (no more than 2 separate events within a 12 Part 1.D.5.e.(ix).(b) - This enhancement may be considered and included in the future.
-Part 1.D.5.e.(ix).(c) - AMAFCA currently coordinates with MS4s, as appropriate, and the ABCWUA for notification of illicit discharges.
+NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule 5.11 117 permittee may: (a) Divide the jurisdiction into assessment areas where monitoring at fewer locations still provides sufficient information; (b) Downgrade high priority areas after the area has been screened at least once and there are citizen complaints on no more than 5 separate events within a 12 month period; (c) Rely on a cooperative program with other MS4s for detection and elimination of illicit discharges and illegal dumping; (d) If cooperative program, required detection program frequencies may be based on the combined jurisdictional area rather than individual jurisdictional areas to reduce total number of screening locations; (e) After screening a non-high priority area once, adopt an "in response to Part I.D.5.e.(ix).(b) - This enhancement may be considered and included in the future.
+Part I.D.5.e.(ix).(c) - AMAFCA currently coordinates with MS4s, as appropriate, and the ABCWUA for notification of illicit discharges.
 AMAFCA will continue to pursue developing similar cooperative coordination with other agencies.
-Part 1.D.5.e.(ix).(d) and (e) - These cooperative elements may be considered in the future.
-Part 1.D.5.e.(ix).(f) - AMAFCA had a consultant evaluate the AMAFCA IDDE program and develop recommendations for improving the program in order to comply with the MS4 Permit.
-The report included evaluating the procedures and methodologies described in "IDDE, A Guidance Manual for Program IDDE program.
-AMAFCA will continue to implement recommendations from these program enhancement activities.
-Program Lead: AMAFCA's Stormwater Quality Engineer Program Implementation: Engineering Intern, Field Engineer, Maintenance Superintendent, GIS Manager, Real Estate Manager 5.12 AMAFCA will continue to utilize the Annual Report process as a means to perform a self-audit with the goal to improve its MS4 Programs.
-AMAFCA will annually document progress made, if any, related to the Annual Report and SWMP revision process as a means to perform a self-audit on the MS4 Program elements.
-Ongoing requirement of the
+Part I.D.5.e.(ix).(d) and (e) - These cooperative elements may be considered in the future.
+Part I.D.5.e.(ix).(f) - AMAFCA had a consultant evaluate the AMAFCA IDDE program and develop recommendations for improving the program in order to comply with the MS4 Permit.
+The report included evaluating the procedures and methodologies described in "IDDE, A Guidance Manual for Program Development and Technical Assessments", for incorporation into AMAFCA's IDDE program.
+AMAFCA will continue to implement recommendations from this report, as appropriate. enhancement activities.
+No Permit required schedule.
+5.12 the Annual Report and SWMP revision process as a means to perform -